awsdocs/aws-greengrass-developer-guide/doc_source/what-is-gg.md

 A Greengrass group must contain exactly one core\.

 AWS IoT device connected to a Greengrass core  <a name="greengrass-devices"></a>
 Connected devices \(also called *Greengrass devices*\) can connect to a core in the same Greengrass group\.
-Greengrass devices run [Amazon FreeRTOS](https://docs.aws.amazon.com/freertos/latest/userguide/freertos-lib-gg-connectivity.html) or use the [AWS IoT Device SDK](#iot-device-sdk) or [ AWS IoT Greengrass Discovery API](gg-discover-api.md) to get the connection information for the core\.
+Greengrass devices run [FreeRTOS](https://docs.aws.amazon.com/freertos/latest/userguide/freertos-lib-gg-connectivity.html) or use the [AWS IoT Device SDK](#iot-device-sdk) or [ AWS IoT Greengrass Discovery API](gg-discover-api.md) to get the connection information for the core\.
 Devices have their own certificate for authentication, device shadow, and entry in the AWS IoT device registry\.
 To learn how to use the AWS IoT console to create and configure a device for AWS IoT Greengrass, see [Module 4: Interacting with Devices in an AWS IoT Greengrass Group](module4.md)\.
 Or, for examples that show you how to use the AWS CLI to create and configure a device for AWS IoT Greengrass, see [create\-device\-definition](https://docs.aws.amazon.com/cli/latest/reference/greengrass/create-device-definition.html) in the *AWS CLI Command Reference*\.
 In a Greengrass group, you can create subscriptions that allow devices to communicate over MQTT with Lambda functions, connectors, and other devices in the group, and with AWS IoT or the local shadow service\.
 MQTT messages are routed through the core\.
 If the core device loses connectivity to the cloud, devices can continue to communicate over the local network\.
 Devices can vary in size, from smaller microcontroller\-based devices to large appliances\.
 Currently, a Greengrass group can contain up to 200 devices\.
 A device can be a member of up to 10 groups\.
 <a name="sitewise-connector-opcua-support"></a>OPC\-UA is an information exchange standard for industrial communication\.
 To implement support for OPC\-UA on the Greengrass core, you can use the [IoT SiteWise connector](iot-sitewise-connector.md)\.
 The connector sends industrial device data from OPC\-UA servers to asset properties in AWS IoT SiteWise\.